ties2/ComputerVision-DataScience-Master/project/pipeline.markdown

 * **Distribution Shift (or Covariate Shift):** The data in the "real world" (i.e., your test set or production data) has different properties (e.g., different mean, variance) than your training data.
 For example, you trained a model on data from one country and are testing it on data from another

 * **Concept Drift:** This is a problem over *time*.
 The underlying *relationship* between the features and the target variable changes.
 For example, a spam filter trained in 2020 won't know how to handle new spam tactics from 2025.
 The model's performance will degrade in production.

+---

+# Debugging

+1. The Core Problem: "What to do next?"

+The Scenario: You have built a regularized linear regression or logistic regression model (e.g., an anti-spam filter) and achieved 80% accuracy, but you need 95%.

+The Trap: Most people rely on "gut feeling" to improve the model (e.g., "Let's get more data" or "Let's remove stop-words").

+The Solution: Use Diagnostics.
+A diagnostic is a test you run to gain insight into what is working and what isn't, saving you months of wasted time pursuing the wrong "fix."

+2. Bias vs. Variance Diagnostics

+To fix a model, you must first identify if it suffers from High Bias (Underfitting) or High Variance (Overfitting).

+High Bias (Underfitting):

+Symptoms: Training error is high; Test error is also high (similar to training error).

+Fixes:

+Add more features (make the model more complex).

+Add polynomial features (x
+1
+2
+​
+ ,x
+2
+2
+​
+ ,x
+1
+​
+ x
+2
+​
+ , etc.).

+Decrease regularization (λ).

+What NOT to do: Getting more training data will not help.

+High Variance (Overfitting):

+Symptoms: Training error is very low; Test error is much higher (large gap between the two).

+Fixes:

+Get more training data (the most reliable fix).

+Select a smaller set of features (Feature Selection).

+Increase regularization (λ).

+3. Learning Curves

+This is the visual tool used to diagnose Bias vs. Variance.
+You plot Error (Y-axis) vs. Training Set Size (X-axis).

+High Bias Curve: The training error and test error converge quickly and flatten out at a high error rate.
+Adding more data (m) does not lower the line.

+High Variance Curve: The training error is low, but the test error is high.
+There is a large "gap" between the two lines.
+The lines look like they might meet if you keep adding data.

+4. Error Analysis (Ceiling Analysis)

+Before designing complex algorithms to fix errors, you should mathematically prove how much value that fix could potentially offer.

+The Method: Manually examine ~100 examples that your model got wrong (misclassified).

+Categorization: Group these errors by type (e.g., for spam: "Pharma emails," "Fake Header," "Spelling Errors").

+The Ceiling: Calculate the percentage of total errors caused by each category.

+Example: If "Spelling Errors" account for only 3% of your total errors, building a complex Spell Checker will improve your accuracy by at most 3%.
+This is the "ceiling" on performance for that component.

+Action: Only work on components with a high ceiling (large potential gain).

+5. Ablative Analysis (Ablation Study)

+While Error Analysis helps you decide what to add, Ablative Analysis helps you understand what components of your current system actually matter.

+The Method: Start with your complex, high-performing system.
+Remove one component at a time (e.g., remove the Stemming algorithm, remove the extra features).

+The Measurement: Observe how much performance drops.

+If performance drops by 10%, that feature is crucial.

+If performance drops by 0.1%, that feature is useless complexity and can be discarded.

+6. The Recommended Workflow

+Andrew Ng recommends this specific lifecycle for building a new ML application:

+Start Simple: Implement a quick, dirty algorithm that you can implement in a day.
+Do not over-engineer.

+Plot Learning Curves: Determine if you have a Bias or Variance problem.

+Perform Error Analysis: Manually inspect the errors to decide on the next step (e.g., need more features, need to handle specific edge cases).

+Iterate: Use the evidence from steps 2 and 3 to guide your next improvement.